Higher spin fields with reversed spin-statistics relation: Fields of arbitrary spin with reversed spin-statistics relation

 the other modes that are present in $\Psi$ are eliminated by $\tilde{\mc{D}}_{(s)}[\partial]$.

-In addition to the Klein--Gordon equation, $\psi_{(s)}$ also satisfies the differential equations
+In addition to the Klein--Gordon equation, $\phi_{(s)}$ also satisfies the differential equations

-The expansion (\ref{eq.RSSmex1}) shows that $\psi_{(s)}$ describes $4$ kinds of particles of mass $\mass$ and spin $s$, of which two are physical and two are non-physical (regarding the positivity properties of the scalar product).
-In accordance with the statistical properties of $\Psi$ mentioned in the first part of Section \ref{sec.RSS}, these particles are bosonic if $s$ is half-integer and fermionic if $s$ is integer, in contrast with the usual spin-statistics relationship that applies to the normal fields.
+The expansion (\ref{eq.RSSmex1}) shows that $\phi_{(s)}$ describes $2$ kinds of particles of mass $\mass$ and spin $s$, of which one is physical and one is non-physical (regarding the positivity properties of the scalar product).
+In accordance with the statistical properties of $\Phi$ mentioned in the first part of Section \ref{sec.RSS}, these particles are bosonic if $s$ is half-integer and fermionic if $s$ is integer, in contrast with the usual spin-statistics relationship that applies to the normal fields.

-The (anti)commutator, Green function and the covariant Feynman propagator of the $\psi_{(s)}$ fields is given by the general formulas (\ref{eq.anticomm}), (\ref{eq.green}), (\ref{eq.feynmanprop}), in which $\tilde{\epsilon}$ and $\tilde{\mc{D}}_{(s)}[\partial]$ should be used, of course.
-In terms of the components $\psi_{(s)A}$ and $\psi_{(s)B}$ the covariant Feynman propagator is